 It's worth checking out Virgin's offers if Hyperoptic or Vodafone isn't available in your area.
 Virgin's fastest broadband only plan, the M350, gets you average download speeds of 362Mbps for £59 per month, but is currently reduced to £39 per month.
 See all Virgin broadband offers.

 Virgins fastest connection requires bundling with TV and mobile via the Ultimate Oomph plan.
 This includes the provider's new M500 Fibre broadband option – which offers an average download speed of 516Mbps, along with Sky HD TV channels, phone and unlimited mobile SIM.
-The Ultimate Oomph bundle typically costs £89 per month for the first year but is currently reduced to £79 per month.
-There's a 35 setup fee and the contract is for 12 months.
+The Ultimate Oomph bundle typically costs £89 per month for 18 months and then goes up to £139 per month.
+There's a £35 setup fee and the contract is for 12 months.

 4. Gigaclear | 900Mbps for £79 per month